AI paywalls, HTTP 402, and portable records

 - You settle payments over x402 or Stripe

-From “is this a bot” to “this bot paid under these terms”
+1. From "is this a bot" to "this bot paid under these terms"

 That is necessary, but not sufficient.
 If you are a publisher, API provider, SaaS platform, or data owner, the key questions are:

-Content level AI detection tools and forensics answer “what probably happened” on the media side.
+Content-level AI detection tools and forensics answer "what probably happened" on the media side.
 They do not give you:

 PEAC exists to close that gap.
 The protocol treats every AI access event as something that can be priced, consented, and proven.

-HTTP 402 and the rise of the AI paywall
+2. HTTP 402 and the rise of the AI paywall

 2.1 A dormant status code wakes up

-In other words, HTTP 402 is becoming the native status code for AI paywalls and machine friendly payments.
+In other words, HTTP 402 is becoming the native status code for AI paywalls and machine-friendly payments.

 2.2 What PEAC adds on top

-- How resources advertise that they are 402 gated
+- How resources advertise that they are 402-gated

 - How policies and AI preferences (AIPREF) are discovered